farmOS/farmOS/docs/model/type/log.md

 **Users** who are responsible for them.
 And they can be organized using **Terms** and other metadata.

-These relationships are stored as entity reference fields on Log entities.
+These relationships are stored as reference fields on Logs.
 References are uni-directional, meaning that Logs reference Assets, but Assets do not reference Logs.
 It is possible to retrieve all Logs that reference a particular Asset, as well as retrieve all Assets referenced by a Log.

 All Logs have the same standard set of relationships.
 Modules can add additional relationships.